cporter202/awesome-ai-tools/README.md

 # awesome-ai-tools

-A curated list of AI tools I personally use to build, automate, and monetize projects — from content and video automation to APIs, websites, workflows, and AI voice. ⭐⭐⭐⭐⭐
+A curated list of AI tools I personally use to build, automate, and monetize projects — from content and video automation to e-commerce product research, APIs, websites, workflows, and AI voice. ⭐⭐⭐⭐⭐

 <div align="center">